scolladon/apex-benchmark/README.md

 The purpose of this project is to provide a simple Benchmarker.

 The Benchmarker is divided in 3 Part :
--The Benchmarker Core (contains the main algorithm) -The profiling Core (the canvas for building profiler) -The Benchmarking strategy (the canvas to define what to benchmark)
+* The Benchmarker Core (contains the main algorithm)
+* The profiling Core (the canvas for building profiler)
+* The Benchmarking strategy (the canvas to define what to benchmark)

 The documentation is in the doc folder